Management System + Operational Leadership

 Strategy Deployment Re-Energizes Electronics Service Center

 Sooner or later, because of market forces or internal turmoil, every business reaches a point when it’s time to hit the reset button.
-For the Regenersis operation in Sömmerda, Germany (between Frankfurt and Leipzig), the time to reboot came in early 2014.
+For the Regenersis operation in Sömmerda, Germany (between Frankfurt and Leipzig), the time to reboot came.

-In 2013, Regenersis Sömmerda experienced growing market pressure from competitors in Poland and Czech Republic, which have the advantage of lower labor costs.
-Rapid growth and the integration of a major acquisition in 2011, followed by several management changes had contributed to an impenetrable organizational structure.
+Regenersis Sömmerda experienced growing market pressure from competitors in Poland and Czech Republic, which have the advantage of lower labor costs.
+Rapid growth and the integration of a major acquisition a few years later, followed by several management changes had contributed to an impenetrable organizational structure.
 The confusion and discontent of the site’s 300 employees was reflected by a silo mentality and lack of team spirit.

 The Turnaround Begins

-In early 2014, Alfons Krauthausen, Managing Director B2B/Infrastructure Sector & Germany, decided it was time to make some dramatic changes in Sömmerda.
-Ensuring the site’s long-term future required a complete organizational realignment that would improve both efficiency and employee cooperation, and open up new market opportunities.
+Several years after the acquisition, Alfons Krauthausen, Managing Director B2B/Infrastructure Sector & Germany, decided it was time to make some dramatic changes in Sömmerda.
+Ensuring the site’s long-term future required a complete organizational realignment that would improve both efficiency and employee cooperation and open up new market opportunities.

 During the strategy workshop that TBM facilitated that December, the Regenersis Sömmerda management team agreed on a number of key breakthrough objectives.
 Their targets included double-digit percentage increases in productivity and gross profit, and a significant reduction in employee absenteeism.
 We used the X-matrix tool to align the goals with their improvement plans and associated projects.
 Management then allocated the cross-functional resources that would be necessary to turn the plans into reality.

-“The site’s long-term future required a complete organizational realignment that would improve both efficiency and employee cooperation.” - Dirk Jungnitz, General Manager
+“We needed realignment that would improve efficiency and employee cooperation.”

 Challenge: Rapid growth, acquisitions, increased competition, turnover, and poor morale prompted new leaders to launch a transformation program to improve efficiency, engage employees and open up access to new markets.